Our Team

 Tashara Marie Leak, PhD, RD

-Tashara M. Leak, PhD, RD is Co-Director of the Cornell Action Collaborative, and Assistant Professor in the Division of Nutritional Sciences at Cornell University and Division of General Internal Medicine at Weill Cornell Medicine.
+Tashara M. Leak, PhD, RD is Co-Director of the Cornell Action Collaborative, and Associate Professor in the Division of Nutritional Sciences at Cornell University and Division of General Internal Medicine at Weill Cornell Medicine.
+She also serves an an Associate Dean for Cornell Human Ecology in New York City.

 Neil Anthony Lewis, Jr., PhD

-Neil Lewis, Jr, PhD is Co-Director of the Cornell Action Collaborative, Assistant Professor in the Department of Communication at Cornell University and Division of General Internal Medicine at Weill Cornell Medicine.
+Neil Lewis, Jr, PhD is Co-Director of the Cornell Action Collaborative and an Associate Professor in the Department of Communication at Cornell University and Division of General Internal Medicine at Weill Cornell Medicine.

 Geneva Hidalgo Nazaio